suriyaraj23014049/SIHPS/README.md

 Solution Overview:

 **1.User Interface:**

-Frontend: Build a user-friendly interface with React or Angular for easy navigation and interaction.
+•Frontend: Build a user-friendly interface with React or Angular for easy navigation and interaction.

 **2.Authentication:**

-Secure Login: Use OAuth2 and multi-factor authentication (MFA) for secure access and role-based permissions.
+•Secure Login: Use OAuth2 and multi-factor authentication (MFA) for secure access and role-based permissions.

 **3.Case Filing:**

-Online Submission: Allow users to file cases online and upload documents with automatic case number generation.
+•Online Submission: Allow users to file cases online and upload documents with automatic case number generation.

 **4.Caveat Matching:**

-Automated System: Match caveats to cases using algorithms and notify users of matches.
+•Automated System: Match caveats to cases using algorithms and notify users of matches.

 **5.Case Allocation:**

-Automatic Allocation: Assign cases to judges or departments based on rules; include manual override options.
+•Automatic Allocation: Assign cases to judges or departments based on rules; include manual override options.

 **6.Case Tracking:**

-Real-Time Updates: Track and update case proceedings in real-time with automated notifications for key events.
+•Real-Time Updates: Track and update case proceedings in real-time with automated notifications for key events.

 **7.Notice Generation:**

-Templates: Generate and dispatch notices using predefined templates.
+•Templates: Generate and dispatch notices using predefined templates.

 ## Use Cases